Upwey, Victoria: Contemporary community

-While a suburb of Melbourne, extensive parks, large residential blocks and the lack of commercial activity means that Upwey maintains a rural character.
-Today, Upwey is a thriving community.
-Many of the local families have lived in the community for three, four or more generations.
-These locals will state that Upwey is a small-style rural community, though outsiders have tried to characterise it more as a hippie or bohemian style community.
 The local schools consist of many children whose grandparents and great-grandparents attended the same school.
 The community was fairly stable with few people moving in or out of the community until about 2010.
 Since then, there has been a rapid turnover in the demographic with many local baby boomers downsizing to smaller blocks and easier to maintain properties in nearby urbanised communities and younger families moving into the area.
 Newer residents and visitors have claimed that the semi-rural community is a "hipster suburb".
-It is not a growth area, though, with not a lot of spare land and heavy restrictions to avoid increasing populations due to the risk of bushfire and maintaining the delicate native environment.

-There is a significant community activity in Upwey with many local organisations aimed at improving the local environment.
-These include environmental groups such as the Friends of Glenfern Valley Bushlands, Friends of the Ferny Creek and Friends of the Glenfern Green Wedge.
-It also includes Upwey Township Group and Project Upwey that are community movements focused on providing local amenities and community activities for locals.

-Community spirit is valued in Upwey with initiatives such as Food Is Free food carts located near the Upwey Baptist Church and "Soupies" van who provides free soup to any one who asks once a week from his van in Main Street.
-Several local restaurants have Pay It Forward tabs to provide meals and support for those in need.
-During the coronavirus pandemic, Upwey Pizza handed out over 100 free masks that were sewn by a local teenager.
-A local hobby farm donated over 1300 free eggs during the lockdown period to local families.

 Upwey Fire Brigade

 The Upwey Country Fire Authority (CFA) is a volunteer fire service located at the southern end of the Dandenong Ranges.
 The brigade's area of primary protection includes the township of Upwey, parts of the Dandenong Ranges National Park, farmland, and other areas of bushland both private and public.

-Upwey Fire Brigade was established in 1918 and is the oldest of the 15 fire brigades in the Dandenong Ranges.

-Upwey Men's Shed

-The Upwey Men's Shed is housed at the old council depot at 213 Glenfern Rd adjacent to the Glenfern Valley Bushlands.